The Complete Agent Architecture

 • Financial commits or payment changes

-• External comms to clients/partners
+• External comms to clients or partners

 • Security or credential changes